tim-sebring/perlcode/README.md

 the event of an incident, what was broken and how it was fixed.
 Over the years this built up a very comprehensive knowledge base of solutions.
 The original version of slog was a Vim template, but some team members desired a web interface, and thus this script was born.</p>

+<h3>graph.pl</h3>

+<p>My first attempt in generating a graph with arbitrary data.
+One generated a line graph, one generated a bar graph.
+both output files are included, but the script only differs with GD::Graph::lines vs GD::Graph::bars.</p>